xiphonics/picoTracker/docs/MANUAL.md

 - to achieve sounds that grow in volume, make an instrument with volume 0 and then apply the VOL command

+*NOTE:* For MIDI instruments the VOL command sets the velocity for that step.
+Only 1 VOL command in the first FX column is supported for MIDI.
+Only bb is used for velocity, aa has no effect for MIDI instruments.

 # Rendering

 TBD